MrSamLaw/06-HW-WeatherDashboard/README.md

 Our client is planning on taking some time to travel the world and see the sights when COVID-19 ends.
 Whilst travelling, they would like to be able to check the weather as they go to aid them in their activity & wardrobe planning.

 ## Criteria
-- The site is a weather dashboard
-    - Weather API from openweathermap.org
+- The site is a weather dashboard utilising the One-Call API from openweathermap.org
 - City search form
 - City search history (using localStorage)
 - Weather display results: